ParadigmHyperloop/recruiting-challenges/fall-2020/README.md

     def activate_vtec():

-To create an instance of the class, you simply call the constructor and provide the following arguements" make, model, max_speed, tire_size, is_coupe
+To create an instance of the class, you simply call the constructor and provide the following arguments: make, model, max_speed, tire_size, is_coupe

 Civic = Car("Honda", "Civic", 1000, 20, True)